Working With Different Topologies

 The examples below show how to construct software samplers with the same structure as the QPU, and how to work with embeddings with different topologies.

-The code examples below will use the following imports:
+The code examples below uses the following imports:

 >>> import dimod